 If you’re one of them, the good news is that most wedding blogs provide daily wedding inspiration in the form of “real weddings.”
 This usually includes a handful of photos alongside a write up about the day.
 As such blogs are always looking for new weddings to feature.

-Many blogs are detail heavy, meaning they love to feature key details, such as cakes or flowers for example.
-A lot of wedding blogs have their own niche or style.
+Many blogs are detail heavy.
+This means they actively seek unique and appealing details.
+Often they dedicate a considerable amount of a write up to things such as the cake of flowers flowers for example.
+Many wedding blogs have their own niche or style.
 Blogs such as Love my dress, Rock N Roll bride and Festival brides all have quite different requirements which suit their brand and their readers.

 Secondly, blogs are always looking for something unique to share.
-Unique details, extravagant bouquets, dresses by particular designers all mean more shares, pins and engagement for the blog itself, so unique, pretty and pinnable is what lots are after.
+Unique details, extravagant bouquets, dresses by particular designers all mean more shares, pins and engagement for the blog itself.
+Interesting, pretty and pinnable is what most are after.

-On the whole, wedding blogs don’t look for the kind of photos that we all love- the natural photos of guests, the photos of the evening dancing etc. They may use one or two to help tell the story of the day, but over all it’s details and couples photos they would like most.
+On the whole, wedding blogs don’t look for the kind of photos that we all love.
+The natural photos of guests, the photos of the evening dancing etc. They are photographs for the wedding album, for a couple.
+They hold sentimental value for you, but their readers aren’t likely to pin or share photographs of strangers hugging.
+A wedding blog may use one or two of this kind of photo to help tell the story of the day, but realistically it’s details and couples photos they like most.

 When you’ve found a blog that fits your day and you feel that you have a great set of photos to share, the next thing to do is to make sure you have permission to get them published.
-Sounds weird right, getting permission for your own wedding photos to be shared?
-Due to copyright law, and the law automatically assigning copyright to the photographer.
-As such any reputable blog will not consider publishing your photos without permission from the photographer.
-In most cases this wont be a problem and many wedding photographers will be happy that you’re looking to get your wedding photographs published.
+Sounds weird right?
+Getting permission for your own wedding photos to be shared?
+However, due to copyright law, this is essential.
+The law automatically assigning copyright to the photographer so they have legal ownership of the images unless you’ve specifically arranged otherwise.
+Any reputable blog will not publish your photos without permission from the photographer.
+In most cases this wont be a problem and most wedding photographers will be happy that you’re looking to get your wedding photographs published.

-Regardless of the outcome, don’t be disheartened if it is a no. It may just be the case that that particular blog has already accepted a wedding recently with a Harry Potter theme.
+Regardless of the outcome, don’t be disheartened if it is a no. It may just be that the blog you chose already accepted a wedding with a Harry Potter theme recently.
 There are 101 reasons why a blog may say no, but always remember that it’s never a reflection on your day.
 Wedding blogs, like every other supplier are a business or a brand and as such they have to put their brand first.

 If it is a yes, excellent.
 Now the waiting starts.
 Turn around times for publication can be anything from a week to several months depending on how big (well known) the blog are, how many weddings they have in their queue etc. As a very rough guide, we tend to have weddings published in 4-8 weeks.
 Magazines typically have a MUCH longer turn around time and we’ve previously waited a whole year for publication in one of the best known wedding magazines.
 Still, what a lovely memento of your day!